12 Stress Transformation

 Once these quantities are known, the use of the circle to perform stress transformations at arbitrary planes requires making similar trigonometric calculations.
 This process is better illustrated in Example 12.4.

-12.4 Mohr’s Circle in 3-Dimensions and Absolute Max Shear Stress
+12.5 Mohr’s Circle in 3-Dimensions and Absolute Max Shear Stress

 Click to expand

-σ1 and σ2 on based on the xy plane are both positive
+σ1 and σ2 are both positive

-σ1 and σ2 on based on the xy plane are both negative
+σ1 and σ2 are both negative

-σ1 and σ2 on based on the xy plane are opposite signs
+σ1 and σ2 have opposite signs

 Case 1: